anuradha1992/EmpatheticIntents/README.md

 Given a dialogue utterance, the classifier annotates it with one out of a list of labels containing 33 emotions including neutral and 8 response intents.
 The classifier is trained and tested on the EmpatheticDialogues dataset introduced by Rashkin et al (2019).

-- Preparing training data: Preparing_Training_Data_EmoBERT_with_Intents.ipynb
-- Load weights: Load_weights_Emobert_with_intents.ipynb
-- Train: Training_Emobert_with_intents.ipynb
-- Apply: Applying_on_EmpatheticDialogues_EmoBERT_with_intents.ipynb

-Pretrained weights can be downloaded from: [drive.google.com/drive/folders/1KvTt1aK2a2JFKR_YcGaQnc_eNKW-qAos?usp=sharing](https://drive.google.com/drive/folders/1KvTt1aK2a2JFKR_YcGaQnc_eNKW-qAos?usp=sharing)
+The pretrained weights necessary to initiate the model prior to training can be downloaded from: [drive.google.com/drive/folders/1KvTt1aK2a2JFKR_YcGaQnc_eNKW-qAos?usp=sharing](https://drive.google.com/drive/folders/1KvTt1aK2a2JFKR_YcGaQnc_eNKW-qAos?usp=sharing)

 All the model checkpoints can be downloaded from: [drive.google.com/drive/folders/12S9BDbFZYy8TZUV-0l4XCZTtC-KP_a2_?usp=sharing](https://drive.google.com/drive/folders/12S9BDbFZYy8TZUV-0l4XCZTtC-KP_a2_?usp=sharing)

 The checkpoint 5 was giving the highest accuracy on the test set.

+### Datasets

+The original EmpatheticDialogues dataset can be downloaded from: [github.com/facebookresearch/EmpatheticDialogues](https://github.com/facebookresearch/EmpatheticDialogues).

+The repository contains the following datasets:

+1. lexically_extended_intent_data: Listener utterances corresponding to the most frequent intents found by searching through the dataset using words and phrases that are most indicative of each intent.
+2. train_data: The train, validation and test sets used to train and evaluate the BERT transformer based classifier.
+They consists of situation descriptions tagged with emotion labels and randomly selected subset of listener utterances tagged with intent labels from the previous.
+1. empatheticdialogues_unannotated: EmpatheticDialogues dataset processed into different csv files based on the emotion the dialogues are conditioned on
+2. empatheticdialogues_annotated: EmpatheticDialogues dataset automatically annotated with output from the BERT transformer based classifier